MaaAssistantArknights/maa-cli/maa-cli/docs/en-US/config.md

 address = "127.0.0.1:7777" # override the predefined address
 ```

 Currently, there is only one preset `MuMuPro` for emulators.
-Issue and PR are welcome for new preset.
+Issue and PR are welcome for the new preset.

-There is a special preset `PlayCover`, used for iOS App running on macOS by PlayCover.
+There is a special preset `PlayCover`, used for the iOS app running on macOS by PlayCover.
 In this case, `adb_path` is ignored and `address` is used to specify the address of `MaaTools` set in `PlayCover`, more details can be found in the [PlayCover documentation][playcover-doc].

 ### Resource